adityadarma/laravel-database-logging/README.md

 1. Include the call in the head of your class file:

     ```php
     use AdityaDarma\LaravelDatabaseLogging\Traits\DatabaseLoggable;
     ```

 2. Include the trait call in the opening of your class:

     ```php
     use DatabaseLoggable;
     ```

 ### Routes

 ##### Laravel Activity Dashbaord Routes

 * ```/database-logging```

 ## License

-Laravel-logger is licensed under the MIT license.
+This Package is licensed under the MIT license.
 Enjoy!